-Today is November 11, 2018.
+Editor: Originally published on November 11, 2018.
+The Christmas period is a good time to review the arguments made here, and part 2 will be published shortly.
 One hundred years ago today, the worst war that had ever been fought ended.
 It was so bad that those who lived through it swore it would be the war to end all wars.
 Sadly, this war was not nearly the end.
 Nor was it anywhere near the beginning.
 I want to pay tribute to our current generation, our parents, our great grand parents and our forefathers who have fought for their people and future generations, by placing their sacrifices of World War One into a greater context.

 This series will cover several parts.
 I will skip over much detail for the sake of brevity – feel free to thrash out the detail in the comments.
 This first part will focus on seeing World War One, World War Two and the Cold War as essentially the same war.

 It is a common thesis that World War One laid the seeds for the World War Two, and it is spot on.

 The obligations imposed on Germany at the 1919 Treaty of Versailles exacerbated the factors which had led it to war in the first place: Hemmed in geographically on all sides by the Great Powers, Germany lacked and had indeed lost territory despite its vast population; it lacked raw materials at home; it was stripped of its overseas territories which could have provided both room and resources; it was forbidden the right to defend the ships which could bring such raw materials to Germany, by treaty restriction on its navy; in addition to other factors it was now burdened with an unpayable debt.
 Thus when the Great Depression amplified both the economic and spiritual degradation of the German people, the rise of a strong leader who promised to solve these existential crises and restore the German people’s pride in themselves became inevitable.

 If it hadn’t have been Hitler, somebody else would have done it.

 The Germans simply were not going to take it any more.